- To understand each section within the header of a policy

 - Last Approved: The last date the policy completed the approval process.

 - Last Revised: The last date a revision was made to the actual content of the policy.
-This may coincide with the last approval, but may not if it has completed a subsequent review was completed without any revisions made.
+This may coincide with the last approval, but may not if a subsequent review was completed without any revisions made.
 Changes in the properties, including attachments, do not constitute a change and will not update the Last Revised Date.

 If correcting a minor content change on an Active policy by an Administrative Override, the Last Revised Date will not change.